 Pro Tip: Resume taking three pages?
 You need to cut back on the details or change up your formatting.
 For most positions, a one-page resume will suffice.

 Recruiters spend just a few seconds scanning a resume and deciding whether to actually read it properly.
-A strong, compelling resume introduction can be your golden ticket to the “read” pile.
+Trust me: a strong, compelling resume introduction can be your golden ticket to the “read” pile.

 If you have some relevant work experience, combine your biggest professional achievements into a resume summary.
 It’ll show off your biggest selling points straight away!